 Amazing Breast Milk Supply Program

 There are many reasons why you’d have to build up your supply.
-For example, if your baby is in the NICU or Special Care Nursery or if your newborn isn’t able to latch.
+For example, if your baby is in the NICU or Special Care Nursery, if your newborn isn’t able to latch or if you plan on exclusively pumping!

-If your plan is to breastfeed, it is very important to give your body the signals to start producing breast milk right away.
-The glands and ducts in your breast work by supply and demand.
+If your plan is to breastfeed or pump, it is very important to give your body the signals to start producing breast milk right away.
+The glands and ducts in your breasts work by supply and demand.

 The more that is taken out of the breast, the more you produce!